Unity-Technologies/ml-agents/docs/Training-Curriculum-Learning.md

 ## Sample Environment

-Imagine a task in which an Agent needs to scale a wall to arrive at a goal.
-The starting point when training an Agent to accomplish this task will be a random policy.
-That starting policy will have the Agent running in circles, and will likely never, or very rarely scale the wall properly to the achieve the reward.
+Imagine a task in which an agent needs to scale a wall to arrive at a goal.
+The starting point when training an agent to accomplish this task will be a random policy.
+That starting policy will have the agent running in circles, and will likely never, or very rarely scale the wall properly to the achieve the reward.
-If we start with a simpler task, such as moving toward an unobstructed goal, then the Agent can easily learn to accomplish the task.
-From there, we can slowly add to the difficulty of the task by increasing the size of the wall, until the Agent can complete the initially near-impossible task of scaling the wall.
+If we start with a simpler task, such as moving toward an unobstructed goal, then the agent can easily learn to accomplish the task.
+From there, we can slowly add to the difficulty of the task by increasing the size of the wall, until the agent can complete the initially near-impossible task of scaling the wall.
 We are including just such an environment with the ML-Agents toolkit 0.2, called __Wall Jump__.